doctest/doctest/scripts/random_dev_notes.md

-- the project is in need of sponsors!

 - examples
-    - removing everything with -dt- from the command line - https://github.com/onqtam/doctest/issues/20
     - using the fast assertions
     - a test in a header in one binary with multiple cpp files